5 Alabama Career Sectors That Offer Great Opportunities

 3. Manufacturing, Distribution, and Skilled Trades

 Alabama has a diverse and well-established manufacturing sector that continues to help drive employment across many industries.
 In fact, no other sector employed more Alabamians in 2013.
 The job numbers are truly compelling.
-Just look at how many people were employed by the following manufacturing-related industries in 2014:**
+Just look at how many people were employed by the following manufacturing-related industries between 2015 and 2016:**

 - Chemical products—More than 10,400